jwvdiermen/grunt-include-source/README.md

 ```

 #### include.files
 Include the given files.
-Files are passed through the `grunt.file.expand` method.
+Files are passed through the `grunt.file.expandMapping` method (see `include.rename` and `include.flatten` options).

 #### include.basePath
 Set to override the `basePath` set in the options.